marknormanread/GutSim/README.md

 # GutSim

-An agent-based model of the gut microbial community and it's repsonse to diet
+An agent-based model of the gut microbial community and its repsonse to diet.

 ## Documentation and help

-A comprehensive explanation of how the model works can be (found in this PDF file)[doc/gutsim_documentation.pdf].
+A comprehensive explanation of how the model works can be [found in this PDF file](doc/gutsim_documentation.pdf).

 I launch GutSim from Bash (I use a Mac).